 If you disable this permission, AppSealing will not query all installed app lists but will add the list of cheat tools to the <queries> tag of the AndroidManifest.xml file.
 This will allow us to query whether specific target cheat tools are installed or not.

 NOTE: When this permission is disabled, AppSealing cannot detect the cheat tools which can change their package name.
-To avoid critical hacking via below tools, We strongly recommend to enable Block Rooting option.
+To avoid critical hacking via the below tools, We strongly recommend enabling the Block Rooting option.